khakhalin/notes/keywords/ml_questions.md

 * What is the difference between logistic regression and PCA?
 * What are the two pre-processing steps that should be applied before doing PCA?
 * What is WORD2VEC?
 * What is t-SNE?
-Why do we use PCA instead of t-SNE?
+Compare and contrast with PCA.
+When to use either?
 * What is sampled softmax?
 * Why is it difficult to train a RNN with SGD?
 * How do you tackle the problem of exploding gradients?
 (By gradient clipping)